karthik30018/karthik30018/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate developer with a love for learning new technologies. <br><br>🚀 Currently learning: MERN stack technology.<br><br>🔧 I enjoy working on new and innovative projects.<br><br>🌱 I'm always looking to improve my skills and contribute to interesting projects.<br>
+I'm a passionate developer with a love for learning new technologies. <br><br>🚀 Currently learning: Spring Boot technology.<br><br>🔧 I enjoy working on new and innovative projects.<br><br>🌱 I'm always looking to improve my skills and contribute to interesting projects.<br>

 ## 🌐 Socials: